These Are the TV Shows T+L Editors Are Binge-watching Right Now

 The Wonder Years

-"If there's a comfort-food equivalent of TV shows, The Wonder Years is it.
+"If there's a TV show equivalent of comfort food, The Wonder Years is it.
 I can name every episode, recite every line, and still, the coming-of-age series, which is narrated by a man reminiscing about his childhood in the '60s, leaves me totally and completely verklempt.
 The soundtrack, the characters, the bell-bottoms and tie-dye, the stories of first loves and first heartaches, and of strong bonds between best friends and family, even the opening credits that consist of a home movie montage — it's all dripping with nostalgia and oodles of charm.
 It's my chicken soup for the soul when I'm sick, when I'm bored, when I'm looking for a good laugh or cry, and now, for quarantines, too." — Alisha Prakash, Senior Digital Editor

 "Name a greater comedic character on television than Moira Rose.
 I'll wait.
 Catherine O'Hara and the rest of the cast are truly brilliant in this feel-good series that will have you howling with laughter and wiping away tears all in the same episode.
 I'm patiently waiting for the final season to be released on Netflix, but if you haven't caught up, seasons one through five are available now, and I can't think of a more worthy show to spend your time in quarantine watching.
 Plus, one of the show's themes is appreciating the simpler, but most important, things in life: family, friendship, and community.
 And isn't that the lesson we're all coming out of this with?" — Karen Chen, Editorial Producer